Reasons to consider investing your pension in property

 How to invest in property through your pension

 If you decide that the pros of property investment outweigh the cons, the first step is to ensure you have a self-administered pension arrangement that gives you control over your options (as opposed to having a fund manager making decisions for you).
 This can be either a small self-administered scheme (SSAS) or executive pension (EP).

 Alternative structures that can be used to invest in property include a PRSA (personal retirement savings account), a PRB (personal retirement bond) or, if you have already retired, an ARF (approved retirement fund).

 As you would expect, there are strict Revenue rules around investing in property through a pension.
 In the first instance, you cannot invest in a property that you yourself own or one that is owned by anyone ‘connected’ to you (e.g. an employer or relative).
 Similarly, you cannot then sell the property to a connected person (including yourself).

-You cannot invest in a property for development purposes, while the property must be in Ireland or the UK – and must be of a certain type (your financial adviser will run through these options with you).
+Property development for the purposes of a quick sale is prohibited, while the property must be commercial or residential and located in Ireland or the UK (your financial adviser will run through these options with you).

 As long as you don’t have an ARF then yes, you can borrow – subject to certain restrictions.
 Only assets purchased by the loan can be used to provide security to the lender, for example you cannot assign rental income to the bank as a means of repayment.

 The loan should be repaid in full prior to the normal retirement age.
 And, while banks have loosened up considerably in this area in recent years, you cannot take out an interest-only loan or borrow for a period of more than 15 years.

 On balance, there are solid reasons to consider investing in property through a pension fund.

 Although not back at the levels of the pre-crisis peak, Ireland’s property market is surging ahead once again, both in terms of value and rental yields.
 For pension fund investors, these key indicators provide reasonable expectations of a steady stream of income over a long period of time.